aws-samples/aws-analytics-reference-architecture/doc/content/solutions/data-visualization.md

 * For Standard edition, 25 million (25,000,000) rows or 25 GB for each dataset
 * For Enterprise edition, 250 million (250,000,000) rows or 500 GB for each dataset

-Within the Data Visualisation module direct query is used for both data sources so that as new streaming data arrives it is available immediately for visualisation within QuickSight.
+Within the Data Visualisation module direct query is used for both data sources so that as new streaming data arrives it is available immediately for visualisation within Amazon QuickSight.

 The decision to use SPICE will depend up on a couple of primary factors: